Foundation Logo

 WHAT ABOUT THE BURSARY PROGRAM?

 Due to the death of Past Governor William (Bill) Murphy, the Wm.
 L. Murphy Memorial Bursary was inaugurated.
-Since then the Dick Ivens Memorial Bursary and the Palmer/McNeil Memorial Bursary have been established.
+Since then the Dick Ivens Memorial Bursary and the Palmer/McNeil Memorial Bursary were established.
+In 2010 the Credit Valley Civitan Club Bursary was inaugurated.
+This bursary includes grandchildren in the eligibility.
 Applications for this Program are accepted annually by the Foundation.

 Return